slothsoft/charts/README.md

 You need at least **Java 1.8** or above to use this library.
 You can use Maven as a build tool, but Gradle or using plain JARs should work as well.

-The [.travis.yml](.travis.yml) shows which JDK this library is build against.
+The [.travis.yml](.travis.yml) shows which JDK this library is build and tested against.

 ### Installing